You cannot lodge an appeal until you have applied for a place at your preferred school and received a refusal letter or email.

 This page tells you more about how to make an appeal and includes useful information on how to prepare for your appeal.
 Please download the School Admissions Appeal Booklet in Downloads for more information.

-You may wish to ask for help from the Somerset Choice Advisor who you can contact on 01823 356903 or email firstname.lastname@example.org.
-You can find more information about this service at www.somersetsend.org.uk
+You may wish to ask for help from the Somerset Choice Advisor who you can contact at 01823 356903 or email email@example.com.
+You can find more information about this service on the Somerset SENDIAS website.

 You will need to think about the following things when preparing your case: